nsinorov/SoftUniMainPath/CSharp - Advanced/C# OOP/Design Patterns - Exercise/Composite/README.md

 ### 1. Component

 First, you have to create an abstract class to represent the base gift.
 It should have two fields (name and price) and a method that calculates the total price.
 These fields and methods are going to be used as an interface between the Leaf and the Composite part of our pattern.

+### Basic Operations

+Create an interface IGiftOperations that will contain two operations - Add and Remove (a gift).
+You should create the interface because the Leaf class doesn’t need the operation methods.